jadnco/cs-ia-docs/Criterion-B.md

 #### User Interface
 > Screenshots of UI, explain a bit of the design process (simplicty, contrast, legibilty etc.)

+## Testing
+> Table that describes how methods and features were tested.
 Word Count: